Timelapse

 Timelapse is definitely one of the better adventure games released in recent months.
 Large in scope, it contains several diverse and detailed environments that are a real pleasure to experience.
 Its playability is reminiscent of two all-time favorites from Sanctuary Woods, Buried in Time and The Riddle of Master Lu, from both of which Timelapse borrows some concepts.

 Puzzles are well-integrated into the overall storyline, which is fully fleshed out with background material available in the Professor's journals and in other areas of the game (notably Atlantis).
 The puzzles tend to be more abstract than the standard inventory-manipulation types often seen in adventure games.
 Their level of complexity seems just about ideal - not so easy as to lack a challenge or sense of accomplishment, but neither unreasonably difficult.
-In most cases, the game challenges "play fair" - solutions are logical and usually involve objects close at hand.
+In most cases, the game challenges play fair - solutions are logical and usually involve objects close at hand.
 This latter characteristic is particularly enjoyable since a lot of repetitive wandering and pixel-searching can be avoided.
-Only a couple of the puzzles involve arcade-style dexterity or a time limit for solution.
+Only a couple of puzzles involve arcade-style dexterity or a time limit for solution.
+Thankfully, the game can be saved and restored while a puzzle is partially solved.

 Graphics are pretty good, but many scenes seem a bit on the blocky side.
 The sheer number of views that needed to be rendered for this large game may have limited the number of polygons used.
 However, many of these views seem somewhat redundant and gameplay often requires passing through a lot of intermediate nodes in order to reach the next decision point.
-In a few areas of the game, a "hyperlink" feature is available to bypass these intermediate nodes, but an optional "zoom" feature such as that available in Myst would have been more universally useful.
+In a few areas of the game, a "hyperlink" feature is available to bypass these intermediate nodes.
 Additional shading and/or shadowing would have given better depth to a number of scenes that appeared rather flat, in some cases making it difficult to sense directions for movement.
 Overall, however, it is easy to become immersed in the various ages due to their layout and particularly to the sound effects, which are excellent.
-In addition, there are frequent spots throughout the game, particularly in the Anasazi world, where small animations of animals can be seen, adding a really nice touch of realism to the game.
+In addition, there are frequent spots throughout the game, particularly in the Anasazi world, where small animations of animals can be seen, adding a nice touch of realism to the game.

-The game has two serious flaws.
-The first, and more annoying, is the requirement to re-insert CD #1 whenever the game is restarted.
-An introductory playback that is optional and user-selectable might have kept the initial sequence small enough to be repeated on each CD.
-The second is a failure to parity-check a randomized sliding-piece puzzle in the Mayan world, causing half of all configurations to be unsolvable (which often cannot be detected until the puzzle is nearly finished).
+The game has a serious flaw, which is the failure to parity-check a randomized sliding-piece puzzle in the Mayan world, causing half of all random configurations to be unsolvable.
+This often cannot be detected until the puzzle is nearly finished or a time-consuming setup for a solver has been performed.

-Live-action acting is very good overall, with the exception of a rather amateurish performance by the actor protraying Professor Nichols.
+Live-action acting is very good overall, with the exception of a rather amateurish performance by the actor portraying Professor Nichols.

 The user interface is just about as close to perfection as possible, using keyboard arrow keys (or mouse) for movement, combined with a Myst-like mouse cursor for exploration and object manipulation.
 A rosette of available movement directions is displayed when the arrow keys are being used, but disappears once the mouse is used for movement.
 This arrangement is reminiscent of that used in Sanctuary Woods' The Journeyman Project Turbo and Buried in Time, but avoids cluttering up the screen with extraneous items and graphics.
-A single item may be carried around as inventory.
+A single item may be carried around as inventory, and the mouse is used to drag it to the appropriate location on the screen.
 A control menu is turned on or off with a simple press of the spacebar.
-Saved games are file-based and unlimited in number, and thankfully include an overwrite warning.
-There are a few places in the game where you can be "killed", but at these points the screen is merely blanked and you are returned to the game, definitely a plus for those of us that have been burned in the past by not saving our games often enough.
+Saved games are file-based and unlimited in number, and include an overwrite warning.
+There are a few places in the game where your character can be killed, but at these points the screen is merely blanked and you are returned to the game, definitely a plus for those of us that have been burned in the past by not saving our games often enough.

 Overall, Timelapse is a very enjoyable adventure game experience.